 Almonds: I use whole almonds and almond butter in this recipe cause I love their flavor, and also because almonds are a nutrient powerhouse.
 They contain a high amount of monounsaturated fats, protein, fiber, vitamin E and B2, manganese, magnesium, and copper.

 Cranberries: I am using unsweetened dried cranberries, or cranberries that are sweetened with apple juice for this recipe.
-If you cannot find/like cranberries, you can use dried cherries or raisins.
+If you cannot find or like cranberries, you can use dried cherries or raisins.
 But always remember that cranberries are very high in antioxidants, filled with fiber, minerals such as manganese and copper, and vitamins E, C, and K.

 Seeds: I am using sunflower and pumpkin seeds for an extra crunch and because they are rich in healthy fats, fiber, and high in protein.

-Cacao nibs: Love this healthy alternative of chocolate 🍫 chips.
-They are bit more bitter and intense, but an excellent source of iron, magnesium, potassium, protein, and fiber.
+Cacao nibs: Love this healthy alternative to chocolate chips.
+They are a bit more bitter and intense, but an excellent source of iron, magnesium, potassium, protein, and fiber.
 They add crunch and a chocolatey flavor to the bars.

-Sweetener: Use maple 🍁 syrup if vegan, or honey 🍯 if you consume it.
-If you are satisfied with the sweetness of the dates, you can omit adding extra sweeteners.
+Sweetener: Use maple syrup if vegan, or honey if you consume it.
+If you are satisfied with the sweetness of the dates, you can omit to add extra sweeteners.

 Place the energy bars in the freezer for at least 30 minutes to achieve a firmer texture faster.

-Sprinkle with shivered almonds and diced cranberries at the top of the bars and then press the mixture to make it flat.
+Sprinkle with slivered almonds and diced cranberries at the top of the bars and then press the mixture to make it flat.

 Enjoy them as breakfast, snack, or dessert.